Policy on the Use of External Services

 Definition of External Service Provider

-An external service provider (ESP) is any Internet based service not sourced from the University of Chicago network.
-Examples of this are:
+An external service provider (ESP) is any Internet-based service not sourced from the University of Chicago network.
+Examples include the following:

 - Consumer email services such as Yahoo!, live.com, or Google mail (outside of the University’s Google domain)

 - Internet Service Providers such as Comcast and AT&T

 - Web hosting and web application providers, such as Amazon’s S3 or Google Apps (outside of the University’s Google domain)

 - Application Service Providers, such as GEAC, Workbrain, or eBiz

 Some people who have University email accounts also maintain private email accounts, in some cases forwarding messages sent to their University accounts to their private accounts.
 While it is recognized that it may be an inconvenience, it is important that University employees not forward messages pertaining to University business and containing sensitive data to accounts not managed by the University.
 Doing so may have significant legal consequences for both the University and the individual.

 Online Data Storage